 immediately dismissing as pathological any opinion different from

-naturally oriented (as a necessary means for their own preservation
+systems are naturally oriented (as a necessary means for their own

-and promotion) to see fools everywhere and to heal none.
-Rather,
+preservation and promotion) to see fools everywhere and to heal

-they destroy through poison, many lives that would otherwise not
+none.
+Rather, they destroy through poison, many lives that would

 Some people would dismiss criticism by putting forward some cases of